Otto of Bamberg: Missionary

 Among his great accomplishments was his peaceful and successful missionary work among the Pomeranians, after several previous forcible attempts by the Polish rulers and the Spanish bishop Bernard to convert Pomerania to Christianity had failed.
 Otto was sent on his first mission by the Polish duke Bolesław III Wrymouth in 1124.

-Otto's approach was decidedly different from the one Bernard's.
+Otto's approach was decidedly different from Bernard's.
 Bernard traveled alone and as a poor and unknown priest, whereas Otto, a wealthy and famous man, was accompanied by 20 clergy of his own diocese, numerous servants, 60 warriors supplied to him by Boleslaw, and carried with him numerous supplies and gifts.
 The fact that he was already wealthy assured the Pomeranians that his aim was only to convert them to Christianity, not to become wealthy at their expense.
-As the official papal legate, he converted a large number of Pomeranians, notably in the towns of Pyritz, Cammin, Stettin, and Jomsborg, and became known as the "Apostle of Pomerania."
+As the official papal legate, he converted a large number of Pomeranians, notably in the towns of Pyrzyce, Kamień, Szczecin, and Jomsborg, and became known as the "Apostle of Pomerania."
 The Bamberg bishop is said to have baptized over 22,000 people in Pomerania and founded eleven churches.

 After he returned to Bamberg in 1125, some pagan customs began to reassert themselves, and Otto journeyed once more to Pomerania in 1128.
 In this he had the support of Wartislaw I, Duke of Pomerania.
 He also sent priests from Bamberg to serve in Pomerania.
 His intent to consecrate a bishop for Pomerania was thwarted by the bishops of Magdeburg and Gniezno who claimed metropolitan rights over Pomerania.
 Only after his death in 1139 was his former companion, Adalbert of Pomerania, consecrated as Bishop of Wolin, in 1140.

-The area of western Prussia around Danzig was Christianized via Pomerania as well, and the monastery of Oliwa at Danzig was established at that time, while eastern Prussia was Christianized later via Riga by the Teutonic Knights.
+The area of eastern Pomerania around Gdańsk was Christianized via Pomerania as well, and the monastery of Oliwa was established at that time, while Prussia was Christianized later via Riga by the Teutonic Knights.

 Veneration

 Otto died on 30 June 1139, and was buried in Michaelsberg Abbey, Bamberg.
 He was canonised in 1189 by Pope Clement III.
 Although he died on 30 June, his name is recorded in the Roman martyrology on 2 July.
-The high festival of the saint is still celebrated in the Archdiocese of Bamberg on September 30th.
+The high festival of the saint is still celebrated in the Archdiocese of Bamberg on September 30.

 Otto is the patron saint of the Archdiocese of Bamberg, co-patron of the Archdiocese of Berlin, of the Diocese of Stettin-Kammin, and invoked for help against fever and rabies.